-- 46. At school, all staff support students with special educational needs and/or disabilities. - 47.
-Each year group has a pastoral team that is available to mentor and support students who need advice and support on a range of issues. - 48.
-In addition, the school pastoral team may provide further support.
+At school, all staff support students with special educational needs and/or disabilities.

+Each year group has a pastoral team that is available to mentor and support students who need advice and support on a range of issues.
 For each year group, the pastoral team is overseen by a dedicated member of the senior leadership team.
+The pastoral teams include staff designated to work with students around safeguarding, attendance, behaviour, mental health and general wellbeing.

-Designated safeguarding leads, may where needed, provide further support.
-Learning mentors are also available daily to support students with social, emotional, behavioural, and mental health difficulties. - 49.
-External agencies are commissioned to support students social and emotional wellbeing. - 50.
-There are also opportunities for students to share their views and opinions with members of the school council and through student voice around issues that concern to them.
+External agencies are commissioned to support students social and emotional wellbeing.

+there are also opportunities for students to share their views and opinions with members of the school council and through student voice around issues that concern to them.